farvardin/garvuino/doc/garvuino_manual.md

 From [various 1-bit engines](http://randomflux.info/1bit/viewforum.php?id=5) (on arduino)

  * It can play music from the arduino memory.
 1-bit music don't need much memory so a whole song, even a complex one, can fit in the memory.
 You can create those songs with Beepola or MilkyTracker.
-LINEBREAK It might be possible to stream data from SD if the 1-bit music engine chosen is the same for all the songs.
+ * It might be possible to stream data from SD if the 1-bit music engine chosen is the same for all the songs.
  * It might be possible to create a 1-bit synth in the future.
 Probably not an easy task.

 ### Mozzi synth